petershin/liferay-learn/docs/dxp-cloud/latest/en/using-the-liferay-dxp-service/deploying-to-the-liferay-service.md

           └── scripts
 ```

-Note that the hotfix will each need to be re-applied each time the server starts up.
+Note that the hotfix must be re-applied each time the server starts up.
 For this reason, updating to the latest Fix Pack or Service pack of the Liferay DXP Docker image in your `LCP.json` file is better than adding a hotfix into this folder for the long term; you can update the Docker version by replacing the `image` environment variable in this file (in the `liferay/` directory.

 ```{note}
 If you are using version 3.x.x services, then hotfixes are instead added into the `lcp/liferay/hotfix/` folder.
 The Docker image version in this case is instead defined with the `liferay.workspace.lcp.liferay.image` property, in your repository's `gradle.properties` file.
 See [Understanding Service Stack Versions](../reference/understanding-service-stack-versions.md) for more information on checking the version.